kit-kch/psoc-soc/README.md

 # To generate the project
 make project

+# To update the tcl file from the current project state
+make tcl

 # To open the gui
 make ui

+# Generate all bistreams
+make bitstream

+# Or just some
+make standalone.bit
+make soc.bit

+# Run all simulations
+make sim

+# Or just some
+make i2s_master.sim
+make sine_generator.sim

+# Run simulations and generate bitstreams
+make
+# or, alternatively
+make all

 # To remove all vivado build files
 make clean